fduraibi/miniSProg/README.md

 the xc3sprog execuatable, if it is not there then you have to tell it where to find that file (it has to be with that exact name).
 Next you need to select the bit file (must have ".bit" extension) then click on 'Program'.
-The details console will show the result, check it to see if it was successful or it there was any error.
+The details console will show the result, check it to see if it was successful or if there was any error.